 What to expect

-V&A Dundee will feature permanent galleries of Scottish designs, as well as international programme of changing exhibitions.
+V&A Dundee features permanent galleries of Scottish designs, as well as international programme of changing exhibitions.

 Scottish Design Galleries